 It would be useful, then, if there were an option for DAQInterface to calculate on-the-fly what the max_event_size_bytes should be, and insert that value in the configuration during bookkeeping.
 It could require that the FHiCL documents for boardreaders explicitly state up front what the max fragment size for their particular fragment generators were, and then it could sum the max fragment sizes across all the boardreaders in the run to set max_event_size_bytes accordingly, with some "headroom" added.

-#1 Updated by Kurt Biery about 1 year ago
+#1 Updated by Kurt Biery over 1 year ago

 This is probably already planned, but we should move to a model in which "max_fragment_size_bytes" is specified in BoardReader configuration files and "max_event_size_bytes" is specified in EventBuilder, DataLogger, and Dispatcher config files.
 (I think that the only change here is moving away from using max_fragment_size_bytes in EB, DL, and Dispatcher config files.)

 #3 Updated by John Freeman over 1 year ago